 - force out trump,

-- identify the Caller's Partner,
+- identify the Caller's Partners,

 - win the last trick if the kitty may contain points, and